Loading...

 • Automated backups and database scalability

 TreasuryPay offers instantaneous enterprise data and intelligence through its product stack.
-It offers a great deal of transparency and visibility into heaps of transaction data, from anywhere, anytime.
+It provides excellent transparency and visibility into heaps of transaction data anywhere, anytime.
 Through a single network connection, users can avail details of all types of information – supply chain and logistics, marketing, liquidity, etc.

 It is one of the most innovative intelligence platforms and offers instant cognitive and accountancy services.
-It gives enriched information for your entire organization in real time with actionable intelligence.
+It provides enriched information for your entire organization in real-time with actionable intelligence.

-• Single global connect to different processors and data types
+• Single global connection to different processors and data types

 • Reduced risk of unauthorized access and fraud